uhkrowi/porto-astro/src/pages/blog/generate-pdf-with-pdfmake.md

 pubDate: "Mar 09, 2022"
 ---

-In this personal site I decided to generate my CV myself rather than taking up from URL of another website (e.g you could get generated CV from [kalibrr.com](https://uhkrowi.github.io/generate-pdf-with-pdfmake/)).

-In my previous project I did the job, generating pdf of documents is pretty simple, there’re some packages you could use out there, one of them is PDFmake.
+In my previous project I did the job generating pdf of documents is pretty simple, there’re some packages you could use out there, one of them is PDFmake.

 PDFmake is a package that helps you to generate PDF for server-side and client-side usage in pure JavaScript (read its documentation [here](http://pdfmake.org/)), it’s a powerful tool yet easy to use, it has a [playground](http://pdfmake.org/playground.html) too for you to try it online.